ArticlesMonday 19th November 2018

 One often overlooked item of expense is the cost of car parking at a place of work.
 If you are a company director, it will be possible to claim for the cost of parking at or near your workplace.
 This can be paid for by your limited company without any personal tax implications.
 This expense is not available to the self-employed, unless assosiated with a temparory place of work.

-An area often causes confusion are the costs associated with training.
+An area that often causes confusion are the costs associated with training.
 Once qualified as a dentist, the expenditure on your continued professional development (CPD) is deductible for tax.
 The costs of dentistry CPD courses, travel and subsistence (the costs of keeping you there) and learning materials can all be part of a valid claim.
 We see a number of international dentists undertaking CPD overseas as the costs are often cheaper.
-Like the UK courses, these overseas courses, travel and subsistence are tax deductible.
+Like the UK courses, these overseas courses, travel and subsistence (food & accommodation) are tax deductible.
 If the purposes of the travel for the course has a dual purpose to visit friends and family, the subsistence costs wouldn’t qualify for tax relief.

 There is a grey area around training for new qualifications, particularly once a dentist has qualified.
 The initial cost of training a dentist to become qualified is not deductible against income, as the tax office consider this to be capital expenditure.
 When a qualified dentist attains new qualifications, such as a master’s degree in cosmetic dentistry, HMRC may well challenge the costs of obtaining that masters qualification as ‘capital’.
 They could disallow the expenditure on the basis that the training is for acquiring new skills and knowledge rather than updating existing skills and knowledge.